ALIRAZA47/pressable-onepress-login/readme.txt

 **FEATURES**

-* Login to your WordPress instance directly from the MyPressable Control Panel without needing to enter a password.
+* Log in to your WordPress instance directly from the MyPressable Control Panel without needing to enter a password.

 == Frequently Asked Questions ==
 =What do I need to be able to use this plugin?=